 Jamie joined I-CCEW in Fall 2016 as an interdisciplinary analyst intern working on a project to commercialize a new compound that can neutralize poison ivy reactions and skunk odor.
 She served as a Team Leader in Fall 2018 on a project to bring a portable NMR device to market in the downstream oil and gas space.
 Jamie also participated as an alum on two summer projects in 2017 and 2018 working with Nepali entrepreneurs to accelerate early stage home healthcare and consulting enterprises, respectively.

-Jamie will graduate from the University of Oklahoma in December 2018 with a B.A. and an M.A. in International Studies.
+Jamie graduated from the University of Oklahoma in December 2018 with a B.A. and an M.A. in International Studies.
 In her free time, Jamie enjoys watching documentaries, reading classic novels, and New York Giants football.

 Abbey Marino |Fellow, Tulsa